 - "Semester Zero“: Orientation semester in Mechanical Engineering or Aerospace Engineering

 - Joint degree program "Electrical Engineering with Orientation Semester“ (ETOS)

-Students can register for the program starting in December.
 For further information on the project and how to register, please visit the Guter Studienstart (de) website.

 Seven Good Reasons to Participate in "A Good Academic Start:"

 You have more time to make a decision